kkraddi111/perfectprompt/README.md

 ## 🚀 Key Features

+*   **🔑 User-Provided API Key:** Securely add your own Google Gemini API key directly in the app's settings.
+Your key is stored only in your browser's local storage.
 *   **📝 Interactive Enhancement:** Enter a prompt and receive a list of actionable suggestions for improvement from the Gemini AI, categorized by prompting technique.
 *   **✅ Review & Apply:** You have full control.
 Review the suggestions, select the ones you like, and apply them to generate the final enhanced prompt.
 *   **🎨 Category-Specific Tuning:** Select a category (e.g., Code Generation, Creative Writing) and a target model to tailor the enhancement process for your specific needs.